ValentinBELYN/icmplib/README.md

 - `id`

   The identifier of ICMP requests.
 Used to match the responses with requests.
 In practice, a unique identifier should be used for every ping process.
 On Linux, this identifier is ignored when the `privileged` parameter is disabled.
+The library handles this identifier itself by default.

   - Type: `int`
-  - Default: `PID`
+  - Default: `None`

 - `source`